World of Warcraft: Community and study of player interaction

 In addition to playing the game itself and conversing on discussion forums provided by Blizzard, World of Warcraft players often participate in the virtual community in creative ways, including fan artwork and comic strip style storytelling.

 Blizzard garnered criticism for its decision in January 2006 to ban guilds from advertising sexual orientation preferences.
 The incident occurred after several players were cited for "harassment" after advocating a group that was a gay-straight alliance.
 Blizzard later reversed the decision to issue warnings to players promoting LGBT-friendly guilds.

 On October 7, 2010 World of Warcraft reached a subscriber base of over 12 million players.
 Since May 2011, the number of players playing had decreased by 10% from 11.4 million to 10.3 million.
 Blizzard's CEO Mike Morhaime said that the reason was probably due to a drop-off in the Eastern markets.
 In 2012, senior producer John Lagrave told Eurogamer that the drop in subscriptions may have also been attributed to the recent release of BioWare's Star Wars: The Old Republic.

+World of Warcraft has been the subject of academic study, particularly given its high profile and longevity.
+Early academic analysis of the game focused on player collaboration (especially guilds) and was conducted primarily by researchers in fields like game studies, anthropology, psychology, and communications.
+Bonnie Nardi's My Life as a Night Elf Priest is one of the best-known World of Warcraft ethnographies.
+Over time, the game attracted researchers from other disciplines including economics, design, and philosophy.